wangxiao5791509/VisEvent_SOT_Benchmark/README.md

 # RGB_Event_Tracking_Benchmark
-The First Benchmark for fusing RGB and Event flow for Reliable Object Tracking
+The First Large-scale Benchmark Dataset for Reliable Object Tracking by fusing RGB and Event flows.

 ## VisEvent: